pabrojast/ckanext-terria_view/README.rst

 Document any optional config settings here.
 For example::

-    # The minimum number of hours to wait before re-checking a resource
-    # (optional, default: 24).
+    # Default Instance Title (optional, default: National Map).
-    ckanext.terria_view.some_setting = some_default_value
-    ckan.terria_view.instance_title = National Map
+    ckanext.terria_view.default_title = National Map

+    # Default Instance Url (optional, default: //nationalmap.gov.au).
+    # Use protocol independent url to not encounter security issues
-    ckan.terria_view.instance_url = https://nationalmap.gov.au
+    ckanext.terria_view.default_instance_url = //nationalmap.gov.au

-May also need to enable cors if instance is on a different origin.
+Enable CORS in ckan unless instance is on the same origin.

+Can also add ``terria_view`` to ``ckan.views.default_views`` if you want this view to be added to all new resources of supported formats.

 ------------------------
 Development Installation